NEVER UP - NEVER IN!

 I asked Mitchell to play first, and he two-putted for par.

 Cory got behind me as she usually did to help me line up the putt; a two-putt from this distance is all I could expect.

 “About halfway there it moves right, JM,” my sister said.

 I practiced a swing, and she said, “‘Never up ...
-Never in, ‘ hit it hard enough.”
-I got behind the ball and visualized, as she’d often tell me to do, and stroked the putt.
+Never in,’ hit it hard enough.”
+I got behind the ball and visualized, as she would often tell me to do, and stroked the putt.
 It never had the chance ... after three-quarters of the way there it went right as she saw ... but started to roll again picking up some pace and to the surprise of everyone there, except Cory ... the damn thing went in the hole ... a natural eagle.